-Should You Buy Office Equipment?
+Should You Buy a Copier Outright?

-By owning the equipment, you are free to sell it whenever you want.
+By owning the copier, you are free to sell it whenever you want.
 This allows you to recoup some of the original cost which you can put toward new, upgraded office equipment.
 Purchasing costs can often also be claimed on your taxes but you should consult an accountant to see if the tax benefit will be worth it for your business.

 Standard maintenance is something that should be always be considered over and above the original purchase cost.
 A manufacturer’s warranty may cover faulty parts but they may also require you to take the device to a regional facility or even send the equipment back for those repairs.

 There are many moving parts in a copier or printer and they will require regular servicing and maintenance beyond the occasional replacement of a broken part.
 Will you pay for this servicing on a time and materials basis or will you purchase a service contract?
 Many buyers choose the predictability of a service contract, but in either case, this is a cost you should budget for.

 Finally, if technology changes render your equipment outdated, you may be stuck with equipment that cannot be resold or repurposed.
 This isn’t likely to happen quickly but should be a consideration if you plan to keep your equipment for a number of years.

 Choosing to lease office equipment has its own advantages and drawbacks for your business.
 Let’s start with a few points that could be viewed as either a pro or a con.

 The equipment belongs to the leasing company.
 Depending on how you look at things, this could go either way.
 You cannot sell the equipment to recoup costs but you also don’t run the risk of being stuck with equipment after the lease term.